-On May 5 the Greek Orthodox Church commemorates the Feast Day of Agia Eirini, the Great Martyr.
+On May 5 the Greek Orthodox church commemorates the Feast Day of Agia Eirini, the Great Martyr.

-Saint Irene was the daughter of a princelet called Licinius; named Penelope by her parents, through a divine revelation she was brought to faith in Christ and at Baptism was renamed, Irene.
+Saint Irene was the daughter of a princelet called Licinius; named Penelope by her parents, through a divine revelation she was brought to faith in Christ and at Baptism was renamed Irene.

-Afterwards, in many journeyings, Saint Irene suffered torments and punishments for her faith but was preserved by the power of God, while working dread miracles and converting many thousands of souls.
+Afterward, in many journeyings, Saint Irene suffered torments and punishments for her faith but was preserved by the power of God, while working dread miracles and converting many thousands of souls.

 At last, she came to Ephesus, where she fell asleep in peace, in the first half of the fourth century.
 Two days after her death, her gravestone was found lifted off, and her grave empty.